pandey-ankit/WebLogic-Basic-Lab/README.md

 >	 		Database Name:			[REPLACE IT WITH DBName read above]
 >			Host Name:			[REPLACE IT WITH HostName read above]
 >   		Port:	 			1521
 >   		Database User Name:		system
 >   		Password:			AAaa11##1

 ![](images/30.png)

 > Note: If you find out that you don’t have Oracle Database configured in your oracle cloud account.
-Then for completing this lab, you can use the DB credentials in https://github.com/pandey-ankit/WebLogic-Basic-Lab/blob/main/DBREADME.md.
+Then for completing this lab, you can use the below DB Credentials given

+>           Hostname:		129.146.60.235 <Public_Ip_of_Instance_Containing_DB>
+>           DB Name:		DBWLS_phx16j.sub06110437450.ankitvcn.oraclevcn.com
+>           Username:		system
+>           Password:		AAaa11##1

 17. Click on **Test Configuration**.
 You will see message **“Connection test succeeded”**.
 Click on **Next**.